joaquinelio/litul-crud/README.md

   crudpad.setCreate(formEdit_Handler, DBInsert_Handler);

- Param 1: Draws a form with the input controls,
+ Param 1: Draws a form with the input controls.
+ONLY the form.
+Leaves it enabled for edit.
- Param 2: Checks data and does the DB add (or SQL insert)
+ Param 2: Extract and Checks data from the form, then does the DB add (SQL insert)

-NO onclick listening, no taking care of buttons status.
+NO onclick listening, no taking care of buttons status,

 Dev has to manage the DOM/DB callbacks then inform to crudpad its result.